|

 Since no-take marine reserves affect only fishing, they may provide an insurance for fishing-related accidents.
 But this only relates to fished species that are resident, which is but a very small part of the total.
 Who wants to take out such insurance?

-Suppose a marine reserve does indeed provide the larvae to restock the outside in case of a fishing related disaster, it would take a very long period before stocks have re-established themselves, often more than ten years.
+Suppose a marine reserve does indeed provide the larvae to restock the outside in case of a fishing related disaster, it would take a very long period before stocks re-establish themselves, often more than ten years.
 During all that time, the fishery has to be discontinued.
 Who wants to take out such insurance, especially since better methods are readily available and already being practised?
 Is there anybody who believes that a protected sea mount hundreds of miles from a damaged one will repopulate it?

 Obviously, the insurance argument is seriously flawed.